 Electricity consumption is billed at a rate of a few cents per kilowatt hour.
 In 2016, the average price per kilowatt hour (kWh) for New Jersey homes was 15.69 cents.

-On a micro scale, there are a few different factors that determine how much energy a home consumes and thus, how large of a bill that home’s owner receives.
+On a micro scale, there are a few different factors that determine the electric rates by state.
 These factors include:

 The season.
 During the summer, air conditioning units use a lot of energy, driving up the customer’s electricity bill.